-There are systems of every sort, the National, the Free, that of the Evangelical Alliance,| and others.
+There are systems of every sort, the National, the Free, that of the Evangelical Alliance,¦ and others.
 When the truth is

-| I will say a word on the &#8220;Evangelical Alliance,&#8221; because souls are sought to be gained under the sweet name of union.The foundations of this Alliance are quite different from those which the Spirit of God would or could have laid, although the want which suggested this Alliance may have been, I doubt not, in great part produced by that Spirit.
+¦ I will say a word on the "Evangelical Alliance," because souls are sought to be gained under the sweet name of union. <p>The foundations of this Alliance are quite different from those which the Spirit of God would or could have laid, although the want which suggested this Alliance may have been, I doubt not, in great part produced by that Spirit.
 As usual, man has sought to arrange things in his own way.
 And, in the first place, the principle of clergy has been made fundamental.
 A second principle which has been established has been that, in becoming a member of the Alliance, no one was supposed, either to renounce the sect to which he belonged, or to renounce the putting forward of his own principles, a condition without which union would have been impossible.
-Dr. Chalmers strongly insisted on united action, saying that, without this, the &#8220;Alliance&#8221; would have no vitality and would not stand.
+Dr. Chalmers strongly insisted on united action, saying that, without this, the "Alliance" would have no vitality and would not stand.
 People did not dare to follow this advice; and it was decided that the point should be left on one side!
-Later on, the English members of the &#8220;Alliance&#8221; decided not to admit any possessing slaves, a measure which excluded a certain number of Christians of the United States.
-People were thus led to subdivide the &#8220;Alliance&#8221; into a certain number of national districts, and to renounce a general union.Can it be said that this is the unity of the Spirit?As to the doctrines owned by the &#8220;Alliance,&#8221; they comprise too much or too little to serve as a common ground for all those whom it is designed to unite.
-It is of little use to enter into other details; for, except a great annual meeting, a great deal of talk, and some local reading-meetings, from which are excluded the Quakers, those called Plymouth Brethren, and, through one cause or another, the *greater part* of Christians, this &#8220;Alliance&#8221; does next to nothing.In France, under the name of &#8220;Union Evangelique,&#8221; the &#8220;Alliance&#8221; is only an instrument of clericalism and exclusiveness, and even, it appears to me, without much good faith.
+Later on, the English members of the "Alliance" decided not to admit any possessing slaves, a measure which excluded a certain number of Christians of the United States.
+People were thus led to subdivide the "Alliance" into a certain number of national districts, and to renounce a general union. <p>Can it be said that this is the unity of the Spirit? <p>As to the doctrines owned by the "Alliance," they comprise too much or too little to serve as a common ground for all those whom it is designed to unite.
+It is of little use to enter into other details; for, except a great annual meeting, a great deal of talk, and some local reading-meetings, from which are excluded the Quakers, those called Plymouth Brethren, and, through one cause or another, the *greater part* of Christians, this "Alliance" does next to nothing. <p>In France, under the name of "Union Evangélique," the "Alliance" is only an instrument of clericalism and exclusiveness, and even, it appears to me, without much good faith.
 I say this, because, if one pretends to seek the union of all Christians, and uses this pretension to make of it an instrument of exclusiveness, I cannot call that good faith.
 In proof of what I assert, I may mention the exclusive communications made to those who are thought to belong to the clergy; I may mention the fact that there is presented to those who wish to become members of the Alliance an engagement to sign, by which they bind themselves not to be present at a meeting held by any of the brethren professing what are called Plymouthist principles.
 Is this engagement required everywhere?
 I know not.
-What I do know is, that it is required; and it is certain that those who act in the &#8220;Union&#8221; and for the &#8220;Union,&#8221; actively make use of the &#8220;Union&#8221; for the object indicated.
-That people should oppose views which they do not approve, is nothing surprising, and can readily be understood; but to set up the &#8220;Union,&#8221; to attain this end under the pretext of *union,* is what I can understand but cannot honour.
+What I do know is, that it is required; and it is certain that those who act in the "Union" and for the "Union," actively make use of the "Union" for the object indicated.
+That people should oppose views which they do not approve, is nothing surprising, and can readily be understood; but to set up the "Union," to attain this end under the pretext of *union*, is what I can understand but cannot honour.

 {78}